 Five Bagatelles for brass quintet (PHM)

-Five Little Pieces for brass band, realised from sketches (PHM)
+Five Little Pieces for brass band realized from sketches (PHM)

-Full Salvation (Concert March), realised from sketches (PHM)
+Full Salvation (Concert March), realized from sketches (PHM)

-The Golden Pen (March-Fantasy) for brass band, realised from sketches (PHM)
+The Golden Pen (March-Fantasy) for brass band, arranged from sketches (PHM)

 arranged for Concert Band by Alastair Wheeler